 At the end of class, we clean up our art activities and meet on the carpet for a wrap-up activity.
 This could be anything from analyzing famous artworks to identifying and exploring aspects of their own creative processes.
 It could be discussion or written reflection.
 These activities usually fulfill the requirements of the reflection standards.

 Nope.
 There is a lot of freedom in our projects but there are plenty of "skill builders" in between where students have to show me that they can do certain skills.What’s wrong with the old way?

 The old way involved me creating a project and teaching it step-by-step to a class of students.
 Their artworks may look slightly different they all look fundamentally similar.
 The problem with this method is that I (the teacher) am the one doing all the thinking.
 I generated an idea, planned it out, executed it, reflected on it, and taught it.
 The students are passive participants who are learning some skills but not in a manner that means anything to them.
 I can never plan a project which every student is enthusiastic about due to their individual personalities and interests.
 TAB addresses all of this.
 It teaches students how to BE artists.
 They learn to navigate the creative process from idea generation (which can be the hardest part for many!) to planning, execution to revision.
 And because they are creating their own ideas, they are each personally invested and focused.
 As a teacher of 800+ students, I love it because I feel like I’m finally getting to know who they really are and what they care about.

 What are “Artistic Behaviors”?

-Artistic behaviors are things we all struggle with – things like persistence, risk-taking (this is a BIG one for my students), collaboration, flexible thinking, and envisioning potential obstacles.
+Artistic behaviors are things we all struggle with – things like persistence, responsible risk-taking, collaboration, flexible thinking, and envisioning potential obstacles.
 Only a handful of my students may go on to become artists, but they will all need to be creative thinkers so teaching these habits of mind are essential to 21st century life.